papis/papis/doc/source/default-settings.rst

    type should be a builtin Python type.
 For example, this can be ``["year:int", "tags:list"]`` to check that the year is an integer and the tags are given as a list in a document.

+.. papis-config:: doctor-key-type-keys-extend
+    :type: :class:`~typing.List` [:class:`str`]

+    A list of keys that extend the default ones from :confval:`doctor-key-type-keys`.
+This list extends instead of overwriting the given keys.

 .. papis-config:: doctor-key-type-separator
     :type: str